 Virtus Tax-Exempt Bond Fund

-3Q 2016 COMMENTARY
+4Q 2016 COMMENTARY

 IMPORTANT DEVELOPMENTS THIS QUARTER

-MUNICIPAL BOND MARKET PERFORMANCE
+MUNICIPAL BOND PERFORMANCE SUMMARY

 HOW THE FUND PERFORMED

-The Fund’s smaller allocation to longer maturity bonds compared to its peer group, along with its higher coupon profile, helped relative performance during the quarter after being a relative underperformer over the past year.
+- The Fund’s smaller allocation to longer maturity bonds compared to its peer group, along with its higher coupon profile, helped relative performance during the quarter after being a relative underperformer over the past year.

-CURRENT STRATEGY POSITIONING
+CURRENT FUND STRATEGY